leslie-alldridge/tech-voting-v2/README.md

 ### Done

+- confirmation before deleting in case of missclick
+- when suggestion is removed, delete the comments as well (currently they remain)
 - style the admin dropdown
 - help page completed and added to nav bar
 - Search is case sensitive at the moment